FruitNinja156/eCommerce/README.md

-run "npm run dev" to start the client and server at once using concurrently You need to have the bcrypt dependencies setup , also set up the keys inside the server config folder for the mongoose database
+run "npm run dev" to start the client and server at once using concurrently You need to have the bcrypt dependencies setup , also set up the keys inside the server config folder for the mongoose database bcrypt might give you problems, but be sure to review their documentation to make it work!!